Variational Learning of Gaussian Process Latent Variable Models through Stochastic Gradient Annealed Importance Sampling: Limitations and Future work

 One potential limitation could be the scalability of the method.
-As the size of the dataset increases, the computational resources required for estimating the evidence using SG-AIS may become more demanding.
+As the size of the dataset increases, the computational resources required for estimating the evidence using VAIS-GPLVM may become more demanding.
 This is particularly true for large-scale datasets such as ImageNet, which contain millions of images.
 Running experiments on such massive datasets might pose challenges in terms of computational efficiency and memory requirements.

-We would like to emphasize that GPLVM indeed did not utilize ImageNet as a precedent dataset.
-Given that ImageNet involves higher-dimensional data, it may be more appropriate to combine GPLVM with other deep learning tools, such as convolutional neural networks (CNNs) and transformers.
-We are currently exploring broader application scenarios to incorporate these tools effectively and leave room for future work.
-Thank you for bringing up this point, as it is important to consider the specific requirements and complexities of high-dimensional datasets like ImageNet when exploring the applicability of SG-AIS.
+Given that ImageNet involves higher-dimensional data, it may be more appropriate to combine GPLVM with other deep learning tools, such as convolutional neural networks (CNNs) \cite{li2021survey, he2020resnet} and transformers \cite{vaswani2017attention, lin2022survey}.
+Broader application scenarios are currently being explored to incorporate these tools effectively and leave room for future work.

 Additionally, the annealing schedule plays a crucial role in the exploration of the posterior distribution.
 Designing an appropriate annealing schedule may require domain knowledge or trial and error experimentation.
 It might be necessary to tune the schedule to ensure a balance between exploration and exploitation, as well as a smooth transition between bridging densities.